-This is NOT a hearing date, but a deadline by which you must file a written appearance if you educe to this processing.
+This is NOT a hearing date, but a deadline by which you must file a written appearance if you elegant to this personnelling.

 ONLY 599 Quality Chimney any 1 flue cleaning, \$50 off chimney caps or masonry.
 Reliming, NEW ROOPS Painting Free inspection ins, 508,752,1003